Teach Edge

 Quick Summary

-• •Students submit through a secure portal, AI drafts marks and feedback, and teachers review/edit before release.
+Students can submit through a secure portal, AI drafts marks and feedback, and teachers review or edit before release.

-• •Teach Edge supports real exam-style work: images, sources, PDFs, handwriting, diagrams, and Exam Mode.
+Teach Edge supports real exam-style work, including images, sources, PDFs, handwriting, diagrams, and Exam Mode.

-• •Beyond marking, it includes insights, tracking, second attempts, feedback acknowledgement, reporting, and tutoring with teacher oversight.
+Beyond marking, Teach Edge includes insights, tracking, second attempts, feedback acknowledgement, reporting, and tutoring with teacher oversight.

-AI marking tools: helpful, but often the wrong workflow
+AI marking tools are helpful, but often the wrong workflow

 AI is increasingly used to support teachers with marking and feedback.
 Many tools now offer AI-generated comments or indicative marks for individual pieces of student work.